jeffreysorgen/golf-club-sensors/activity.md

     }
   } //v
 ```
-- **We have created code that shows Ready/Resting on the serial monitor and on the nRF Connect app, but also, we got the LED on the device to light up as well!**
+- **We have created code that displays Ready/Resting on the serial monitor and in the nRF Connect app, but also, we got the LED on the device to light up as well!**

 ##